 - Vulnerable people are safe

 - The quality of these services improves

 - People know the standards they have a right to expect

 - They can report publicly on the quality of these services across Scotland

 - They can support and encourage the development of better ways of delivering these services

-In discharging its regulatory and scrutiny functions the Care Inspectorate works in partnership with various stakeholders such as, for example:
+In discharging its regulatory and scrutiny functions, the Care Inspectorate works in partnership with various stakeholders such as: